MalinYamato/machine_learning_on_bigdata/README.md

-# BigData Solution written in Python based on Hadoop and Spark.
+# Machine Learning Solution on BigData is a fork and based on BigData Solution written in Python based on Hadoop and Spark.
 ### Scale your data management by distributing workload and storage on Hadoop and Spark Clusters, explore and transform your data in Jupyter Notebook.

 <!--